Layers

 ).

-Flutter is a declarative UI framework: the UI is a function of the state.
+Flutter is a framework: the UI is a function of the state.
 It is not necessarily the state's job to change the UI, the state just requests the UI rebuild itself using the new state.
 Since v7, FM also now mostly follows this convention (although with the exception of the MapController

 , which is a special exception to this rule).